Tech-No-Phile/Mock-Morse/readme.md

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request with any improvements.
 - For Further walkthrough of how you can contribute, Kindly refer the contributing.md file.
+- Also we have created our PR Template please fill it properly while creating a PR.

 All Set Now!
-You're ready to start contributing!
+You're now ready to start contributing!
 See you in our PR's!